aphrc-dswb/dswb-open-science-capacity-wg/project-management/wg-meetings/20252905-oscb-wg-notes.md

 ### Notes from previous meeting

-   * We held a challenge clinic.
+   * We held a challenge clinic, and had contributions from different members of the community.

 More details can be found [here](https://github.com/aphrc-dswb/dswb-open-science-capacity-wg/blob/main/project-management/wg-meetings/20250515-oscb-wg-notes.md).